censorship-event-detection/acsac-censorship-event-detection/README.md

 # censorship-event-detection

 This repository contains the framework and data presented in I Can Show You the World (of Censorship): Extracting Insights from Censorship Measurement Data Using Statistical Techniques.
+Our framework consists of two statistical techniques, the Mann-Kendall trend detection test (MK) and control charts and it identifies periods of change within censorship measurement data corresponding to potential censorship events.

 # Repository contents:
-- The data used in our paper ([data](/data))
-  - We implemented our framework on data from Censored Planet's Satellite, Hyperquack HTTP, and HTTPS as well as OONI, GFWatch, and Tor.
-We used data from six countries - Russia, Myanmmar, China, Iran, Türkiye, and Pakistan - from January 2021 through March 2023.
 - An implementation of our framework as a Jupyter notebook ([framework.ipynb](/framework)).
 The notebook can be edited to run on any censorship measurement or network measurement dataset.
-  - Our framework consists of two statistical techniques, the Mann-Kendall trend detection test (MK) and control charts.
-After performing the MK and control chart calculations, the Jupyter notebook outputs the dates of the signals found by the framework.
 - An implementation of our framework applied to all of the datasets used in our paper ([framework.py](/framework)).
 The framework outputs the results in ([results](/results)) as a single summary file containing all the dates of the signals found (all_signal_dates.csv) as well as individual files for each country/dataset pair with details on the same signals (e.g., cn-ooni.csv).
   - The signal dates in both the summary file and the individual country/pair files were used to create the figures in Appendix B of our paper.
+- The data used in our paper ([data](/data))
+  - We implemented our framework on data from Censored Planet's Satellite, Hyperquack HTTP, and HTTPS as well as OONI, GFWatch, and Tor.
+We used data from six countries - Russia, Myanmmar, China, Iran, Türkiye, and Pakistan - from January 2021 through March 2023.
+  - For details of the processed data available in this repository see the README in the data folder.
+  - The raw data for our work can be downloaded from ([Censored Planet](https://censoredplanet.org)), ([OONI](https://ooni.org)), ([GFWatch](https://gfwatch.org)), and ([Tor](https://metrics.torproject.org/userstats-relay-country.html))

 # Requirement
 Python3.9